thangacodes/terraform_sharelibs/README.md

-* Jenkins Shared Library
+* Jenkins Shared Library:-

 Developers/IaC automation guys use shared libraries to avoid writing the same code from scratch for multiple projects.
+Main Advantages are,

+1.Code resuability
+2.Avoid code duplication
+3.Changes has been maintained in Version Control

 In order to implement Jenkins shared library in Jenkins CICD, following things needs to be in place.
-The directory structure should be like this,

-Directory structure
+# Directory structure:

 The directory structure of a Shared Library repository is as follows: